okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/archive-configure-signon-policy/index.md

 ---
-title: Configure Okta Sign-On and App Sign-On Policies
+title: Configure Okta sign-on and app sign-on policies
-excerpt: How to configure an Okta Sign-On policy and an App Sign-On Policy.
+excerpt: How to configure an Okta sign-on policy and an app sign-on policy.
 layout: Guides
 sections:
  - main